BIH-CEI/UTN/input/pagecontent/index.md

 This FHIR Implementation Guide (IG) provides a comprehensive framework for standardized data exchange and interoperability within the UTN Project.
 It defines:

 - Standardized electronic consent management for telemedicine services.
-- Observations for diagnostic report in the ICU setting.
-- Clinical impressions for tele consultation.
+- Composition for tele consultation.
 - Implementation best practices for research and clinical workflows.

 These components ensure that all stakeholders—hospitals and researchers can particiate in a cohesive, interoperable telemedicine ecosystem that supports both routine care and high-frequency research data collection.